neo-project/neo-devpack-dotnet/src/Neo.SmartContract.Testing/README.md

 - **Gas**: Sets the gas execution limit for contract calls.
 Sets the `NetworkFee` of the `Transaction` object.
 - **EnableCoverageCapture**: Enables or disables the coverage capture.
+- **Trigger**: The trigger of the execution.
+- **OnGetEntryScriptHash**: This feature makes it easy to change the EntryScriptHash.
+- **OnGetCallingScriptHash**: This feature makes it easy to change the CallingScriptHash.

 #### Methods